 After a few hours on the slopes, you’re bound to get hungry.
 Thankfully, Hogadon has a food court with several options to chose from.
 For quick grab-and-go items, grab a bowl of soup or chili to warm you up, a salad or some yogurt.
 If you need a longer break from the cold, order a burger, chicken sandwich or even a freshly baked pizza.
 If you want a drink to reward yourself for making it down an expert hill without falling, there’s also a full bar.
 Click here to view the full menu.

 There’s no hiding it and there’s certainly no avoiding it – Casper can get a little windy.
 Therefore, dress to protect.
-The wind can sometimes contain blowing ice and snow, so wear a facemask to ensure you’re fully protected.
+The wind can sometimes contain blowing ice and snow, so since you will already be wearing a face-mask in compliance with Hogadon's COVID-19 restrictions, you might as well just keep it on to ensure you’re fully protected.
 Casper is also known for being blessed with the sun during the winter, and you can still get sunburned when it’s cold outside!
 Make sure you bring sunscreen and sunglasses or goggles.
 One last tip, stay away from wearing cotton clothing like jeans, sweatshirts and sweatpants against your skin as it absorbs sweat and snow and will only make you colder.
 For more details on what to wear, here’s some of Hogadon’s recommendations.